-Should any changes be required as a result of protocols or guidelines, staff will present updates at both the July 15 Special FBEC meeting or August 5 Special FBEC meeting where the final recommendations for the 2020-21 budget will be presented.
+Should any changes be required as a result of protocols or guidelines, staff will present updates at the August 5 Special FBEC meeting where the final recommendations for the 2020-21 budget will be presented.

 Staff will update Trustees as additional information becomes available.
 However, to ensure that the appropriate supports are in place for September and given order lead times, staff are presenting the recommendations below.